turnede0/pdlmaterial/introduction_to_FPGA/README.md

 ## Development of Integrated Circuit

-The development of Integrated Circuit and Chip can be easily illustrated by the **Scale of Integration**, meaning to distinguish how many transistors can be fitted into a defined surface area on a semiconductor material.
+The development of integrated circuits and chips can be easily illustrated by the **Scale of Integration**, which distinguishes how many transistors can be fitted into a defined surface area on a semiconductor material.

 | Scale of Integration |Name    |   Year  | Transistor count  | Logic gates number | Example|
 |---|---|---|---|---|---|